 About Chef Licenses

-Distributions of older proprietary Chef products—such as Chef Automate 1.x and the Chef Management Console—are governed by the Chef Master License and Services Agreement (Chef MLSA), which must be accepted as part of any install or upgrade process.
+The Chef Master License and Services Agreement (Chef MLSA) governs distributions of older proprietary Chef products–such as Chef Automate 1.x and the Chef Management Console.
+You must accept this license as part of any install or upgrade process.